mmistakes/minimal-mistakes/_pages/publications.md

 ## Articles, Posters and talks

 ### 2019
+4 - Roozbeh Farhoodi*, Khashayar Filom*, Ilenna Jones, Konrad Kording, "On Functions Implemented in Trees", The Science of Deep Learning, Washington D.C., March 2019

-3 - Samantha Ing-Esteves* , Roozbeh Farhoodi, and Julie L. Lefebvre, "Representing neural reconstructions as cyclic graphs allows investigation of contact-dependent models of dendrite self-avoidance", Canadian Association for Neuroscience(CAN), Toronto Canada, May 2019
+3 - Samantha Ing-Esteves* , Roozbeh Farhoodi, and Julie L. Lefebvre, "Representing neural reconstructions as cyclic graphs allows investigation of contact-dependent models of dendrite self-avoidance", Canadian Association for Neuroscience (CAN), Toronto Canada, May 2019

 2 - Samantha Ing-Esteves* , Roozbeh Farhoodi, and Julie L. Lefebvre, "4D analysis using cycling graph reconstructions to investigate dendrite self-recognition and self-avoidance", Computational and Systems Neuroscience (Cosyne), Cascais, Portugal, March 2019